 DON’T LET YOUR EMPLOYER FIRE YOU!

-Has employer treated you differently because of your race, sex, religion, sexual orientation, age or disability?
+Has your employer treated you differently because of your race, sex, religion, sexual orientation, age, or disability?
 Did this treatment result in you being fired, demoted, losing a promotion, or being paid unequally?

 Employees in Pennsylvania and New Jersey are usually considered to be “at will.”
 But this does not mean that your employer can fire you for any reason whatsoever.
 You have rights.

 Your employer may not discriminate against you because of a “protected characteristic” such as age, gender, religion, sexual orientation, disability status, national origin, ethnicity, or color.
 Your employer may also not retaliate against you because you made a complaint about discrimination, or because you spoke out about some other wrongdoing.
 In order to establish a valid claim of retaliatory discharge, a victim must show that they participated in a protected activity, such as reporting discrimination or harassment, at their place of business.
 The victim must also establish that they were fired or otherwise punished for their participation.

 If you have an enforceable employment contract, then you are not considered to be “at will,” and the terms and conditions of your employment are dictated by that contract.
 If your employer violates the terms of the contract, then you may have a viable lawsuit.